 - Respiration rate.
 Defined as the number of breaths you take per minute, your RR will increase when you’re under stress.
-This is done to help deliver more oxygen to the body, which responds with a higher heart rate.
+This is done to help deliver more oxygen to the body and the response is increasing the heart rate.

 - Electro-dermal activity.
 EDA refers to the electrical response of the skin and sweat glands to emotions, including fear, anger, and startle response.
 Sudden flushing and increased sweating indicate changes in the body due to outside stimuli.

 While someone dropping a fork at two in the morning may not sound like a real problem, for those with thin floors or inferior laminate flooring underlayments, it may sound as if that silverware bounced off your bedroom floor!
 Increased breathing, a faster heart rate, and increased sweating are all normal responses to stressors encountered throughout life.
 We’ve all lived in that noisy apartment — Eco Cork Foam was designed with customer needs in mind to minimize these negative effects!

 What’s that Sound?